NEARBuilders/data-provider-playground/plugins/across-lok/README.md

 1. **Timeout Protection**: Configurable timeout (default 15s) with AbortController
 2. **Graceful Degradation**:
    - If rate fetch fails, continues with other routes
-   - If liquidity calc fails, provides conservative fallback estimates
+   - If liquidity fetch fails, skips that route (no fake data per "No Fallbacks" rule)
+   - If asset metadata fetch fails, skips that asset (no fake data)
 3. **Detailed Logging**: Console warnings for failed operations with context

 ### Common Errors